I write comic book reviews that NOBODY has ever asked for!

 This issue was the best of the four. . .starting with a FANTASTIC Cassaday cover that is definitely poster-worthy.

 The story concerns a reporter trying to do a story on the legendary Lone Ranger and is broken up into him interviewing 4 different people and finding out 4 different, seemingly contradictory, but ALSO seemingly true stories about The Ranger.
 It's obviously a "Rashomon" tribute set in the Old West, but done very nicely.

 Overall, this was a really good issue.
-The schizophrenic back and forth between quality art and crap art wasn't enough to ruin it for me, but just enough to make me question once again why the hell they kept Cariello drawing Lone Ranger on the regular series.
+The schizophrenic back and forth between quality art and art wasn't enough to ruin it for me, but just enough to make me question once again why the they kept Cariello drawing Lone Ranger on the regular series.